Joe (singer): 2008–present: Independent releases

 Following his departure from Jive Records, Joe released his seventh album Joe Thomas, New Man independently on record label executive Kedar Massenburg's Kedar Entertainment company in September 2008.
 Production on the album was helmed by Bryan-Michael Cox, Stereotypes, and D'Mile among others.
 Upon release, it debuted at number eight on the US Billboard 200, selling 56,733 copies in its first week.
 Lead single "E.R.
 (Emergency Room)" became the only single to reach the top forty on Billboards Hot R&B/Hip-Hop Songs chart.
 Only ten months later, Signature, his second album with Kedar, was released.
 An album composed of ballads written, produced, and arranged by Joe, it debuted at number seven on the Billboard 200 and number two on the Top R&B/Hip-Hop Albums chart.
 The same year, Joe released the holidays EP Make Sure You're Home for Christmas, which was released exclusively through Target and features two original songs and four cover versions of Christmas standards and carols.
 A top twenty success on the Top R&B/Hip-Hop Albums chart, the standalone EP was worked into a full-length album, entitled Home Is the Essence of Christmas, released the following year.

 In 2010, Joe collaborated with label mate Keith Sweat on the song "Test Drive", written for Sweat's album Ridin' Solo.
 Also in 2010, he released his ninth studio The Good, the Bad, the Sexy.
 The singer worked with Brandon "B.A.M."
 Alexander, Gragston, The Ambassadorz, and Gerald Issac on most of the record which debuted at number eight on the Billboard 200 and number two on the Hot R&B/Hip Hop albums chart.
-Following a short hiatus, Joe's next effort, his tenth studio album Doubleback: Evolution of R&B, was released in July 2013, marking his first release on Massenburg's newly formed company Massenburg Media after the dissolution of his Kedar Entertainment.
+Following a short hiatus, Joe's next effort, his tenth studio album Doubleback: Evolution of R&B, was released in July 2013, marking his first release on Massenburg's newly formed company Massenburg Media after the dissolution of his Kedar Entertainment.In 2014 he also collaborated with 50 cent on the song „Big rich town“ the intro song for 50 cents hit series Power.
 It debuted at number six on the Billboard 200 and number one on the R&B/Hip Hop chart, selling 31,500 copies in its first week.
 The singer worked with a small group of musicians on the album, including San Francisco-based producer D.O.A., who contributed "I'd Rather Have a Love" and the duet "Love & Sex", featuring singer Fantasia.
 Rapper Too Short also appears on the album.